w3nhao/RecSystemOnLargePretrainedModel/README.md

 ###### plm specific args
 -   `--tokenized_len` is the length of tokenized sequence for PLM
 -   `--plm_name` can be `facebook/opt-125m` to `facebook/opt-66b` or `bert-base-uncased` to `bert-large-uncased`
--   `--plm_n_unfreeze_layers` can be the number of layers to be unfrozen, default is 0, which means all layers are frozen.
+-   `--plm_last_n_unfreeze` can be the number of layers to be unfrozen, default is 0, which means all layers are frozen.
 However, if you want to use all layers of the pretrained model, you should set it to -1, rather than pretrain model's `num_hidden_layers`, which would caused an ValueError in this programe.
 -   `--plm_lr` is the learning rate for PLM when fine-tuning
 -   `--plm_lr_layer_decay` is the learning rate decay for each layer of PLM when fine-tuning
 -   `--projection_n_layers` is the number of projection layers which connect PLM and SASRec